chiskas2/333-RGB-LED-MiniCube/README.md

      ---> NOTE!
 Keep the total current for one row (3 RGB LEDs as white) within Arduino specs for one pin (the row pin)! <---

-  9 rows of 3 RGB LEDs each, organized as 3 by 3 rows in a plane, as seen from the side.
+  The cube is really a 2D matrix of 3 columns by 9 rows.
-  A specific RGB LED is lit by intersection between a row and a plane (or column).
+  The 9 rows again are just positioned into a 3 by 3 pattern to make a cube.
   One row is lit at a time, for a maximum of 1/9th intensity.

-  Rows    : are along the X axis (width).
+  Rows run along the X axis (width).
-  Columns : are planes along Y-Z axis really (I did call it column in code..
-I meant plane!).
+  Columns run along the Y and Z axis (a plane).

   Arduino digital output ("pin") - to - RGB LED (Common cathode) mapping: